-Less than optimal call center software
+Less than optimal call center software Call center software can have a major im

 Call center software can have a major impact on service levels.
 Software that is difficult to navigate, doesn't integrate with business tools, doesn't have an efficient call routing system, has less than optimal waiting queue configurations or that doesn't have real-time reporting can cause even your best agents to be less efficient and effective.
 The more time they spend updating multiple business tools; trying to transfer calls to the correct department; searching for information or trying to figure out which call to take from the waiting queue, the less available they will be to field calls and service level will decline.